agrc/housing-unit-inventory/docs/refactor_notes.md

-# Input Data

-## Parcels

-LIR parcels.
-Uses these fields:

-- OBJECTID
-- PARCEL_ID
-- TOTAL_MKT_VALUE
-- HOUSE_CNT
-- BLDG_SQFT
-- BUILT_YR
-- SHAPE

-Duplicate OIDs are dissolved on parcel ID using a custom dissolve that only sums attribute values if they are not the same (found some sliver parcels that duplicate the info for their parent parcel).

-## Extended Parcel Info

-From Assesor.
-For Davis, joins between AccountNo and Parcel ID.

-- **class**             The detailed description of the parcel (sf, apartment, mobile home, etc).
-Renamed to parcel_type and used to set the SUBTYPEs
-- **des_all**           Copied to NOTE field, used to identify tri/quad parcels

-## Other Boundaries

-From UGRC/MPOs

-- **Municipalities**    Used to set the CITY field.
-Use SGID boundaries.
-- **Subregions**        Used to set the SUBCOUNTY field to identify similar areas for planning/etc.

-## Address Points

-UT address points.
-Used to get unit count- need to have one point for every unit (apt, mobile home, condo, duplex, etc).Needs to have BASE ADDRESS info so we can filter out base addresses (HOA clubhouses, appartment offices, etc).

-## Common Areas

-Created.
-Used to identify areas that contribute to the value/acreage of multiple units (PUDs, condos, mobile homes, etc).

-## Mobile Home Communities

-Created.
-Used to identify any mobile home communities that are not identified as such in the assessor data or are split into multiple parcels.

 # Output Fields

 ## UNIT ID

 WFRC created a unique ID here; this may make sense for datasets that include multiple counties.
-I'd like to use PARCEL_ID, or at least include PARCEL_ID in some form.
+I'd like to use PARCEL_ID, or at least include PARCEL_ID in some form (maybe FIPs-prefixed?
+11-PARCEL_ID?)

 ## TYPE